bmnw/ReactNativeGIPHYProject/README.md

 - Sign into your Expo Go account on your mobile device.
 - Open your editor of choice and run `npm install`.
-- In the root of the project, create a .env file.
+- In the root of the project, create a `.env` file.
+- Add `.env` file to `.gitignore`.
 - In the .env file, set REACT_APP_GIPHY_URL=https://api.giphy.com/v1/gifs/random?api_key=YOUR_KEY_HERE&tag=cats&rating=g.
 Replace 'YOUR_KEY_HERE' with your GIPHY API key.
 - Run `npm start` in your terminal.
 - Scan the QR code with your mobile device and open app in your Expo Go account.
-- Enjoy cat gifs!
+- Enjoy cat GIFs!

 ## Built With